cybozu-go/log/README.md

     By default, logs are formatted in [logfmt][], and goes out to the standard error.

-* Built-in fluentd forwarder.

-    If the framework finds `/run/fluentd/fluentd.sock` UNIX domain socket, it replicates logs to [fluentd][] as well.

 * Automatic redirect for Go standard logs.

     The framework automatically redirects [Go standard logs][golog]